FISCO-BCOS/FISCO-BCOS-DOC/docs/enterprise_tools/enterprise_quick_start.md

 group_id=1

 [node0]
-; host ip for the communication among peers.
+; Host IP for the communication among peers.
-; Please use your ssh login ip. p2p_ip=127.0.0.1
+; Please use your ssh login IP. p2p_ip=127.0.0.1
-; listen ip for the communication between sdk clients.
+; listening IP for the communication between SDK clients.
-; This ip is the same as p2p_ip for physical host.
+; This IP is the same as p2p_ip for the physical host.
-; But for virtual host e.g. vps servers, it is usually different from p2p_ip.
+; But for virtual host e.g., VPS servers, it is usually different from p2p_ip.
 ; You can check accessible addresses of your network card.
 ; Please see https://tecadmin.net/check-ip-address-ubuntu-18-04-desktop/
 ; for more instructions.